Why More Is Not Always Best: Economic Growth

 Higher incomes sometimes mean higher spending on things like alcohol, gambling, or fast food, which can harm social welfare.

-Final Thought: It’s Not Just About More
+Final Thought for your IB Economics Course: It’s Not Just About More

 Growth matters.
 But smart growth matters more.
 Economists and policymakers must juggle progress with sustainability and equity.
 A country with massive GDP growth but extreme inequality and environmental degradation isn’t exactly winning.